garygr2002/Rebalance/README.md

 ## How Does Rebalancing Work?

+This is a stub for the How Does Rebalancing Work section.
+Here I will discuss levels of investment category, from least specific (lower), to most specific (higher).
+I will also discuss how the software treats individual holdings the same as investment categories when reallocating value.

 ## Credits

 I selfishly credit only myself with the design, coding and documentation of this project.